yzfun/specifications/bip70-payment-token-protocol/SPECIFICATION.md

 2. A POST containing payment, responded to with a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment acknowledgement and a token.
 3. A retry of the initial request, this time including the token, responded with the guarded resource.

-### 1 - Initial Request
+## 1. Initial Request

 The client requests access to some guarded HTTP resource.
-The query string of the request MUST NOT include `code` and the `Authorization` header MUST NOT be included.
-If either of these are present the server MUST assume that the client is attempting authorize itself.
+The query string of the request MUST NOT include `code` and the `Authorization` header MUST NOT be present.
+If either of these are present the server MUST assume that the client is attempting authorize itself and process the request as described in [3.
+Authorized Request](#3.-authorized-request).

 There are no additional restriction placed on the HTTP request.

-A successful request MUST be responded to with status code `402` ("Payment Required") and the `PaymentRequest` message defined in [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and details can be found in the "PaymentDetails/PaymentRequest" section.
+A successful request MUST be responded to with status code `402` (*Payment Required*) and the `PaymentRequest` message defined in [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).
+Details can be found in the *"PaymentDetails/PaymentRequest"* section.

 ```protobuf
 message PaymentDetails {